Capital costing

 Heritage Lottery Fund

-- Safeguarding and enhancing the heritage of buildings, objects and the environment, whether man-made or natural, which have been important in the formation of the character and identity of the United Kingdom;
+- Safeguarding and enhancing the heritage of buildings, objects and the environment, whether man-made or natural, which have been important in the formation of the character and identity of the UK

 - Allowing them to hand it on in good heart to future generations.